 - Crawford County is one of nine Kansas counties participating in a research study investigating the prevalence of developmental disabilities in rural children with epilepsy.
 The study is led by Suzanne Hawley, PhD, MPH.

 Obesity is a risk factor for breast cancer recurrence, and rural women are considered to be at a higher risk for obesity and to have less access to health care.
 Female patients from 60 counties, including Crawford County, are taking part in a weight-loss maintenance intervention program for breast cancer survivors in rural Kansas.
 The program connects survivors for long-term weight management using phone-based peer group support.
 The study then evaluates the effectiveness of the program over time.
 This research is led by Christie Befort, PhD and is sponsored by the National Cancer Institute.

 - 55 Crawford County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.

-- Crawford County is served by the East office of KU Medical Center's Area Health Education Centers (AHECs) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Both the east and the state office for KU Medical Center's Area Health Education Center (AHEC) are located in Pittsburg.
+The AHEC serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.